DIY Installation Instructions

 After restarting Claude, open a Co-Work session in your workspace and type: "What skills do you have access to?" — Claude should list lucas-general-ledger and luca-setup.
 If they don't appear, double-check the folder path.
 Skills must be at .claude/skills/ inside your workspace root.

 The MCP connector is the secure bridge between Claude Co-Work on your computer and the Luca General Ledger on your VPS.
-It uses OAuth 2.0 with PKCE for authentication.
+It uses OAuth 2.0 for secure authentication.

 Step 5.1 Generate Co-Work credentials on your server